Model: C1 10x42

 The highlight of the neck strap is the quick-connect strap system with the buckle-style connections making for a very convenient feature.
 It's also adjustable in length, and I really like the durable appeal of the padded leather by the buckles.

 Different to what I've seen on other binoculars, the strap has durable webbing fabric that loops through the eyelet connections.
 They protect against potential damage to the binoculars and all elements of the strap add increased durability to the entire system.
 All in all, it looks and feels like a high-quality strap.

 Not included is a binocular harness system that has the same quick-connect strap system.

 The one-piece ocular covers are made from some sort of soft plastic/rubber material that allows for flexible movement.
 The caps fit as expected - no issues there.
 I especially like the flexible connection to each ocular allowing me to attach the caps without having to change my IPD.

 The objective lens covers are rubber, and of course, the tethered rubber loop connecting to the objective bell is always a great feature.
 The covers hang from the binoculars during use and popping them back on is a breeze.

 I should admit I don't pay much attention to the manual.
 Having had tons of experience using binoculars, it's rarely an important item in the box for me.
 However, for beginners, I feel it's critical that an instruction manual always be included and to provide clear and concise instructions.
 I'm glad to report that Maven includes a very easy-to-read, uncomplicated pamphlet that's specifically for the C Series binocular.

-The manual goes over the anatomy of the bino, IPD ranges, eye relief, and how to correctly focus the bino; strap connection instructions, care and cleaning tips, and warranty info.
+The manual goes over the anatomy of the binocular, IPD ranges, eye relief, and how to correctly focus the binocualr; strap connection instructions, care and cleaning tips, and warranty info.